 You also could decide to get the Official ACT Prep Guide book if you want to practice your essay-writing skills using new prompts that align with the current version of the ACT.
 There haven't been many official ACT essay prompts publicly released, and if you're struggling with the essay, four extra prompts to practice with could prove extremely valuable.

-If you're confident about self-guided studying and are just looking for more practice questions, it might be worth getting the new ACT prep book.
-The addition of the fourth practice test in this addition is valuable, since there aren't that many full, publicly released official ACT practice tests out there.
-However, there still isn't that much material, and almost all of it is recycled from previous tests.
-An alternative would be to get the 3rd Edition, which has more original practice materials, and supplement it with free online resources (particularly for ACT Writing).
+If you're confident about self-guided studying and are just looking for more practice questions, it might be worth getting this ACT prep book.
+There aren't that many full, publicly released official ACT practice tests out there, so the fact that this book has five of them makes it particularly valuable.
+However, the book still doesn't contain that much material, and almost all of it is recycled from previous tests.
+An alternative would be to get the 3rd Edition of the Real ACT Prep Guide, which has more original practice materials, and supplement it with free online resources (particularly for ACT Writing).